golioth/magtag-demo/README.rst

 LEDs will turn blue to indicate the board is trying to establish an internet connection and connect with Golioth.

-When a connection with Golioth is achieve, all three LEDs will turn green.
-The board will then begin sending "Hello!" messages to the Golioth cloud.
-You should see this indicated on on the ePaper screen, and can confirm the messages are being received by visiting `the Golioth console`_.
+When a connection with Golioth is achieved, all three LEDs will turn green until the ``/leds`` endpoint data is received from Golioth.
+The user may change these values `the Golioth console`_ and see the LEDs update on the MagTag.

 .. _Adafruit MagTag board: https://learn.adafruit.com/adafruit-magtag
 .. _MagTag purchase link: https://www.adafruit.com/magtag